-Crumbling Looks Like A Big Nostalgia Trip On Quest and PC VR
+Crumbling Offers A Big Nostalgia Trip On Quest & PC VR

-Crumbling aims to recreate your childhood nostalgia of playing with action figures through a hack ’n’ slash VR roguelike, and it’s coming to Quest and PC VR this Summer.
+Crumbling aims to recreate your childhood nostalgia of playing with action figures through a hack ’n’ slash VR roguelike, and it’s coming to Quest and PC VR next week.

 Created by solo German developer Ole Jürgensen, Crumbling sees you fending off hordes of plastic monsters inside toy dioramas with a third-person view.
 Controlling your action figure with one hand once its unwrapped, your goal involves fighting the Böse Corp, a shady toymaking corporation.
-Presented like an animated comic book, Jürgensen says the story takes inspiration from Saturday morning cartoons, and you can watch the announcement trailer below:
+Presented like an animated comic book, Jürgensen says the story takes inspiration from Saturday morning cartoons.

 Crumbling joins a growing list of VR roguelikes and while the trailer doesn’t offer a clear look at progression, Jürgensen confirms you will “learn from each defeat and come back stronger than ever.”
 You can try it now through a free Quest or Steam demo, and here’s the full gameplay description: